Sidebar

 start(intervalMs, count)

-Starts the timer with a repeat count and returns `true` on success.
+Starts the timer with a repeat count.

-Argument Description
+Argument Type Description

 t = timer(OnTimer);